Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: Results

 \section{Results}

 In this section, we connect the previous theoretical results with the practical implications for the protocol operations and especially the data post-processing part.
 We focus on the protocol with homodyne detection.
 In Fig.~\ref{fig:script_main_HomDR_data}, we plot the secret key rate of Eq.~\eqref{main result} against the loss in dB, where we have optimized over $V$ and the PE ratio $1-(n/N)$.
 We also plot the changes in terms of $\zeta$ or leakage and the associated SNR for the optimized rate value.
 These correspond to the values of $V$ and $n$ presented in the same figure.
+Furthermore, using the same parameters for every point in the plot of the secret key rate, we have plotted the corresponding points for $M_\text{sparse}$ in Eq.~\eqref{mem_gen_sparse}.
 The rest of the parameters used for this plot are summarized in Table~\ref{table:comp_rate_params}.

 In Fig.~\ref{fig:script_main_HomRR_data}, we plot the corresponding RR secret key rate, where it is clear that the performance has increased in terms of loss tolerance.
 This is expected due to the 3 dB loss limit of the direct reconciliation protocol in the asymptotic regime, which degrades when one assumes finite-size effects.
 Clearly, the RR protocol is robust against higher losses (see Fig.~\ref{fig:script_db=2_HomRR_data}) especially when one uses a large block size.
 This is not achievable by the DR protocol.
 We also include plots for the corresponding $R^\ast_\text{code}$ that is needed to achieve the specific performance for the given SNR and, similarly, the corresponding $M^\ast_\text{sparse}$.